 Human Rights Education

-Why is Global Citizenship important and how is it relevant to primary education?
+why Global Citizenship is important and relevant to primary education...

 13) Many children are pessimistic about world issues such as climate change, pollution, world poverty and terrorism, but where schools address these issues children have a more positive outlook.